liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/05-core-jsp-overrides-using-customjspbag.markdown

 ## Providing a Custom JSP

-Create your JSPs to override @product@ core JSPs.
+Create your JSPs to override @sharepoint@ core JSPs.
 If you're using the Maven [Standard Directory Layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html), place your JSPs under `src/main/resources/META-INF/jsps`.
 For example, if you're overriding